6 opportunities for brands using digital printingPosted on April 6th, 2020

 Your imagination is the only limiting factor with your promotions

 The groundbreaking Share-a-Coke campaign opened the world’s eyes to the promotional possibilities of digital printing.
-Each label carried a different name or phrase — and consumers took joy in seeing their own names emblazoning the popular red can.
+Each label carried a different name or phrase — and consumers took joy in seeing their own names emblazoning the iconic red can.

 Following Coca-Cola’s lead, countless brands have launched promotions that wouldn’t have been possible without digital printing.
 Consider Planters’ 100th birthday promotion, Bud Light’s 200,000 completely unique cans and Nutella’s own name-based campaign.